 Once you have received all of the education you need in order to get a mental health research job, the next thing you have to do is look for a job that you are most suited for.
 Depending on your education and your interest, a mental health research job ranges from being an actual researcher to a data analyst to a facility manager to a research moderator who monitors the way the research is being conducted.
 Oftentimes, it takes a great deal of networking and effort on your part to get the right mental health research job that you desire.
-Here are a few ways to network to help you find your dream job in this very special field.
+Here are a few ways how to network for a job in this very special field.

 3 Ways to Get a Mental Health Research Job